djeada/Markdown-Table-Of-Contents-Generator/README.md

 # Md-table-of-contents-generator
-Used to generate table of contents from headers in a md file.
+Used to generate table of contents from headers in an md file.

 <h1>Getting Started</h1>